 Click on the Login button to proceed.

 CURRENT IP LOCATION: This is your current effective Country and IP address that the rest of the internet sees for your device.

-Select Country is the country that you wish to connect to, if you have a Global subscription, you can choose which country you wish to connect to by tapping on the drop down menu and scrolling through the list of countries.
+SELECT COUNTRY: Select the country that you wish to connect to.
+If you have a Global subscription, you can choose which country you wish to connect to by tapping on the drop down menu and scrolling through the list of countries.